 - No parking is authorized on East Plaza Drive on game days until two hours following the end of the game (or when authorized by UCF PD).
 Patrons who violate this restriction are subject to towing and fines.

 - Parking is only authorized in designated parking lots and garages.
 Patrons who illegally park on or along any campus roadways or in other non-designated parking areas are subject to towing and fines.

 - Normal university parking decals/hang tags will not be honored on football game days, except for permanently assigned campus residential housing.

-- Park-and-ride services will be available on all home game days from three hours before kickoff until two hours after the game ends.
+- Park-and-ride services will be available on all home game days from two hours before kickoff until two hours after the game ends.
 Fans should park at the Research Pavilion, located at 12424 Research Parkway in the Central Florida Research Park adjacent to campus.
 Shuttles will transport fans from the Research Pavilion to parking lot C1 near the Health and Public Affairs building.
 No tailgating will be permitted at the Research Pavilion.

 - For more game day parking and traffic information and maps, go to the various sections under the Traffic & Parking tab.